pwnjack/journal/_posts/2017-03-20-chuck-berry.md

   - quote
 format: quote
 ---
-It&#8217;s amazing how much you can learn if your intentions are truly earnest.
+It's amazing how much you can learn if your intentions are truly earnest.